I can go

 But now that the old batteries are recharged, I’m looking around for what they call an “encore career” – something that doesn’t take up too much time, but is lucrative and satisfying.

-Here’s a headline from the March 22 issue of the Wall Street Journal:
+Here’s a headline from the March 22 issue of that newspaper:

 Demand for American Sperm